pNre/NoAnnoyance/README.md

 + Low battery
 + Cellular data is turned off for "AppName" disabled
 + Low disk space
++ Trust this computer
++ Shake to undo

 + The mail server "x" is not responding